 - With the music file visible in the My Music view, click Download.

-- Verify that you are able play this downloaded music from the laptop through the Noise Speaker.
+- Verify that you can play the music that you downloaded from the laptop through the Noise Speaker.

-Use these equipment and materials during every test that requires "external music" as the noise condition.
+Use the described equipment and materials for every test that requires "external music" as the noise condition.
 Next, learn to set up your acoustic test room environment.